guddbye/can-of-books-frontend/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

-## Lab: Class 12 - Resource Create and Delete
+## Lab: Class 11 - Building CRUD apps with MongoDB
 Estimate of time needed to complete: 4 hours
+Start time: 4:00pm
+Finish time: 9:30pm
+Actual time needed to complete: 5.5 hours

+## Lab: Class 12 - Building CRUD apps with MongoDB
+Estimate of time needed to complete: 5 hours
+Start time: 2:00pm
+Finish time: 9:00pm
+Actual time needed to complete: 7 hours

+## Lab: Class 13 - Update a Resource
+Estimate of time needed to complete: 3 hours
-Start time: 2:00PM
+Start time: 5:00pm

-Finish time: 8:00PM
+Finish time: 9:00pm

-Actual time needed to complete: 5 hours
+Actual time needed to complete: 4 hours